Paul-surf/astGame/README.md

 ## How To Play

-The goal of the game, is to shoot all the asteroids, while dodging the asteroids.
+The goal of the game, is to shoot all the asteroids, while dodging the them.